-Johann Sebastian Bach – for many folks Bach means dreamlike music.
+Johann Sebastian Bach ... for many folks, Bach means dreamlike music.
 But some of them want to learn more about the life of Johann Sebastian Bach.
-For them “Bach on Bach” and Bach ueber Bach” offers a small, exciting biography here (... below the following picture).
+For them, “Bach on Bach” and Bach ueber Bach” offers a small, exciting biography here (... below the following picture).
 For all those, who are interested in the life and the work of Bach … in their mother language.
 Below the next picture, the biography is starting.
-Did you arrive here after a click on Google, Bing, Yahoo, Baidu or Yandex?
-If so, that is proof that – aside from the short biography here – there is a section about Bach on my website in your mother language.
+Did you arrive here, after research on Google, Bing, Yahoo, Baidu or Yandex?
+If so, that is proof that – aside from the short biography here – there is a top placing about Bach pointing to my website in your mother language.
 There are many topics, which are excitingly related to Johann Sebastian Bach.
-They even provide fun, if you don’t speak English: for instance the many Bach videos.
-33 dreamlike pieces of music from Bach and 33 photo themes.
-That is a total of 1.089 music videos without narrated text.
+They even provide fun, if you don’t speak English: For instance, enjoy the many Bach videos: 33 dreamlike pieces of music from Bach and 33 photo themes.
+That is a total of 1,089 music videos alone, without narrated text.
 To more information about the whole Bach project please click here or after reading this page at the bottom of this page.
-It’s the page number one in your mother language.
-If you clicked to the current page, coming from page 1 in your mother language … then have much fun with the Bach short biography in your mother language.
+It’s the page number 1 in your mother language.
+If you clicked to the current page, coming from page 1 in your mother language … then have much fun with the following Bach short biography in your mother language.

 Eisenach: what a nice town, rich in historic treasures.

-Johann Sebastian Bach was the eighth child of eight children, the pet of the family so to speak, born on March 21st and on March 31st, 1685 at Eisenach.
+Johann Sebastian Bach was the eighth child of eight children, the pet of the family so to speak, born on March 21st and ( ? ) on March 31st, 1685 at Eisenach.
+It depends, which calendar you use, Gregorian or Julian.
 His father was Johann Ambrosius Bach and his mother was Maria Elisabeth Lämmerhirt.

 Rich in historic buildings, monuments and fountains: the Bach town of Eisenach, Thuringia.